 Atomic Force Microscopy (AFM)

 Atomic Force Microscopy (AFM) is a non-optical surface topographic technique with high lateral (nm), vertical (Aº), and force (pN) resolution.
-It is used for better resolution visualization of nanostructures, such as thin films, nanoparticles, microelectronics, polymers, cellular components, etc. It is also used to make quantitative measurements at the nanoscale and subnanoscale, including surface roughness and step-heights.
-It is built on the principles of scanning probe microscopy.
-It is used in the different modes for the qualitative mapping of mechanical properties (friction, adhesion), physical properties (size, morphology, surface texture, roughness), electrical properties (capacitance, conductivity, resistance, surface potential), and magnetic properties of material surfaces.
+It is used in testing labs for better resolution visualization of nanostructures, such as thin films, nanoparticles, microelectronics, polymers, and cellular components.
+AFM is also used in a laboratory to make quantitative measurements at the nanoscale and subnanoscale, including surface roughness and step-heights.
+Atomic Force Microscopy is built on the principles of scanning probe microscopy.
+AFM is used in the different modes for the qualitative mapping of mechanical properties (friction, adhesion), physical properties (size, morphology, surface texture, roughness), electrical properties (capacitance, conductivity, resistance, surface potential), and magnetic properties of material surfaces.

 In AFM, a cantilever with a nanoscale tip scans across the sample surface and uses the atomic forces to map the tip-sample interaction.
 The most commonly used modes of AFM are contact, non-contact, and dynamic (tapping) modes.